bezerrarodrigo/todo-rocket/README.md

 A step by step series of examples that tell you how to get a development env running.

-First, install the dependencies used in the project
+First, install the dependencies used in the project.

 ```
 pnpm install